pydantic/pydantic/README.md

 The plan is to generate this schema definition from type hints in pydantic, then create a `SchemaValidator` upon model creation.

+`pydantic-core` will be a separate package, required by `pydantic`.

 Example of usage: